zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 << To be Completed >>

-## Installation Reqruiements and Considations
+## Installation Requirements and Considerations

 << To be Completed >>